Monitor Confluent Platform Topics with USM

 Data contract tab

-The Data Contract tab displays the following specifications:
+The Data contract tab displays the following specifications:

-References: A list of any external schema references.
+References: A list of external schema references.

 Metadata: Additional metadata about the schema.